Real Estate Appraisals: A Primer

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Back at the office, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Cost Approach